If your computer works with OpenBSD out-of-the-box,

 Tested on various OpenBSD releases.
 Check my current setup

-fprpatch for libfprint required cam not tested wifi iwm(4) required lcd xbacklight(1) ❄ fan is off most of a time turns on, when CPU > 60°C eth, video, HDMI, headphones, mic, speakers, keyboard backlight, mute, vol up/down, touchpad, trackpoint usb, usb-c, sd, batt (9 hours), ZZZ, zzz
+fprpatch for libfprint required cam not tested wifi iwm(4) required lcd xbacklight(1) ❄ fan is off most of a time turns on, when CPU > 60°C ethernet (em), video, HDMI, headphones, mic, speakers, keyboard backlight, mute, vol up/down, touchpad, trackpoint, usb, usb-c, sd, battery (9 hours), ZZZ, zzz

-7th Gen Intel i3, passive cooling tested by romanzolotarev on 6.3-stable
+7th Gen Intel i3, passive cooling tested by romanzolotarev on 6.3 and 6.4

-zzzdoesn't resume from suspend video S3 resume doesn't work, the rest is ok dp DisplayPort not tested usb-c not tested wifi iwm(4) required ❄ 43°C, fanless eth (re, em), HDMI, headphones, mic, usb, sd, ZZZ
+zzzdoesn't resume from suspend video S3 resume doesn't work, the rest is ok dp DisplayPort not tested usb-c not tested wifi iwm(4) required ❄ 43°C, fanless ethernet (re/em), HDMI, headphones, mic, usb, sd, ZZZ

 What hardware is supported?